-- Works will not result in any residual visual change, and as such will have no change to the special qualities for which the Cairngorms NP is designated. - Although the works span River Spey SAC, Inch Marshes SAC, River Spey - Inch Marshes SPA, River Spey Inch Marshes RAMSAR and River Spey - Inch Marshes SSSI the HRA Proforma concluded that the works would not result in any LSE on the qualifying features of these sites. - The works at A9 carriageway will not result in any direct impact on Insh Marshes NNR. - The scheme will be confined within the existing carriageway boundary and as a result will not require any land take or alter any local land uses. - Any impacts to the local landscape during the construction phase will be minor, temporary and not considered significant.
+- Works will not result in any residual visual change, and as such will have no change to the special qualities for which the Cairngorms NP is designated. - Although the works lie in close proximity to the River Spey SAC, the HRA Proforma concluded that the works would not result in any LSE on the qualifying features of this site. - No earthworks are required, and the scheme does not lie within any sites of historical, cultural, or archaeological significance. - The scheme will be confined within the existing carriageway boundary (A9 930 Allt Cuaich bridge deck) and as a result will not require any land take or alter any local land uses. - Any impacts to the local landscape during the construction phase will be minor, temporary and not considered significant.
 In addition, no operational impacts are anticipated.